-If you come into the dealership with enough dough to buy the car without financing, you are a “cash buyer.”
+If you come into the dealership with enough money to buy the car without financing, you are a “cash buyer.”
 If you are planning to get a loan through your bank or credit union, you will be said to “have your own money.”
-But either way, you have to talk to the F&I guy or gal.
-This is the banker and bean counter of the dealership.
+But either way, you have to talk to somebody from the dealership's F&I team.
 They’ll talk to you about down payments, interest rates, and terms of financing the car.
-F&I people are generally smarter than the average bear and good salespeople in their own right.

-Keep your guard up and listen closely to what they say.
-Even if you have your own money, the dealership may be able to beat the interest rate—especially if you’re shopping for a new car.
-Rebates or cash back may be available, and if you’re buying an electric or hybrid vehicle, you should pursue any available tax credits.
-They will also stress the importance of an extended warranty and additional insurance.
-They are trying to reduce your risk and raise additional profits for the dealership by getting you to pay more money.
+Even if you have your own money and want to simply buy the car outright, it can be worth listening to what an F&I person has to say.
+The dealership may be able to beat a bank's interest rate, for example —especially if you’re shopping for a new car.
+Alternatively, rebates or cash back may be available for taking out finance, and if you’re buying an electric or hybrid vehicle, you should pursue any available tax credits.
+They will also stress the importance of an extended warranty and additional insurance – these are all things you should consider, even if you don't intend to purchase.

 According to a report by Consumer Reports in 2013, 55% of the drivers who bought an extended warranty on a car never used it, and those who did actually spent more on the coverage than the repairs would have cost.
-Don’t be afraid to say “no” to extras, as the last thing the dealership wants to do is lose you when you are this far down the road.
+Don’t be afraid to say “no” to extras if they aren't what you're after.
+The last thing the dealership wants to do is lose you at this stage of the deal.

 As you approach the finish line, the F&I person may have a few more things to show you, or another member of the sales team may show up to talk to you about undercoating, fabric protection, paint protection, and car alarms.
-Sometimes referred to as “rust and dust,” these add-ons and extras deserve scrutiny with a skeptical eye.
+These add-ons and extras might be useful to you, but equally they might not.
+There is no obligation to buy.
 Once you have signed title forms, the registration, and any loan contracts, you are done.
-Find your salesperson, get your keys, and head out into your new automotive world.
+Find and thank your salesperson, get your keys, and head out into your new automotive world.